-62. The Financial Information Management System (FIMS) was officially released to country offices in late

-1997.
-While initial adoption of the tool was slow, by the end of the year virtually all offices are using FIMS project budgets and expenditures. to record Headquarters is much better able to monitor commitments of programme resources and take prompt, corrective action.
-In addition, effective as of the 2000 reporting period, country offices are using FIMS to produce reports of national execution expenditures, thereby reducing the delays encountered in prior years.
+62. The Financial Information Management system (FIMs) was officially released to country offices in late 1997.
+While initial adoption of the tool was slow, by the end of the year virtually all offices are using FIMs to record project budgets and expenditures.
+Headquarters is much better able to monitor commitments of programme resources and take prompt, corrective action.
+In addition, effective as of the 2000 reporting period, country offices are using FIMs to produce reports of national execution expenditures, thereby reducing the delays encountered in prior years.